tilk/transactron/docs/transactions.md

 ### Method definition conventions

 When defining methods, two conventions can be used.
-The cleanest and recommended way is to create an argument for each record field:
+The cleanest and recommended way is to create an argument for each field:

 ```python
 @def_method(m, method)